What is Study Abroad at UC?

 It is also an option to apply through one of the organisations below.
 UC has been working with the partners listed below for many years and welcomes all students that apply through their programmes.

-Whether you apply directly or through one of the following partners, you will still be considered for UC's International Mobility Inbound Study Abroad Award.
+Whether you apply directly or through one of the following partners, you will still be considered for UC's International Mobility Inbound Study Award.

 Study Abroad Student Profiles